storm-coder-dojo/activities/_python/snake.md

 ```

 If we pass the head of our snake into this function, it will check whether the x and y coordinates are inside the boundaries
 of the screen.
 We need to call this within our `move` function.
-Add the following code just before the `clear()` call:
+Add the following code just before the `snake.append(head)` call:

 ```python
   if not inside(head):